hale4029/aa_application/README.md

 ### Goal

 Create an asset allocation web application that allows a user to select asset classes, enter in their portfolio’s current or desired weights, and then generate an efficient frontier using Research Affiliate’s asset class projections and correlations.
-The user would then be able to see where their current portfolio stand in relations to other, more efficient portfolios.
+The user would then be able to see where their current portfolio stands in relations to other, more efficient portfolios.

 ### Minimum Viable Product (Current Functionality)